 Several years later the original gardener retired after passing his knowledge onto JC Stahl, a very talented local artist.
 JC continued with Howard’s vision adding numerous gardens and waterfalls.
 The centerpiece of their work is a beautiful Koi pond with a cascading waterfall surrounded by specimen trees and rare plantings.

 Today the serene seven-acre grounds display imaginative plantings, countless waterfalls and local garden sculptures tucked among the gardens.
 Guests appreciate the outdoor setting with the sound of water features in the background, the serenity offered in the hidden sitting areas, the small garden trails with unique marble statues and locally made garden pottery.
 The ornamental pond with Japanese Koi fish and waterfalls offers a relaxing spot to contemplate life.
 And, the mature bamboo gardens sway in the breeze as they border the ever-expanding gardens around the pool area.

-The hotel offers a popular a-la-carte breakfast in a restaurant overlooking the gardens surrounding the outdoor pool & waterfall.
+The hotel offers a popular hot, cooked to order a-la-carte breakfast in a restaurant overlooking the gardens surrounding the outdoor pool & waterfall.
 The restaurant is open to all guests, and no reservation is necessary.
 Breakfast is served daily from the beginning of June until the end of September.

-* For the 2021 season, breakfast will be offered for take out only
+* For the 2024 season, breakfast will be offered for take out through September.

 A seasonal lunch is prepared poolside with table service on the deck and around the pool.
 The creative lunch is served seven days a week July 1st through thru August 31st.